 My Backstory

-My earliest memory is being on the phone with my mother as she told me I had a new baby sister.
+My earliest memory is being on the phone with my mother, who told me I had a new baby sister.
 I was so excited!
 Mom said she would bring the baby home to meet me in time for my 2nd birthday in 3 days.

 I would grab a diaper, wipes, or burp cloth with extreme speed and accuracy.
 Mom could count on me to care for this tiny, often crying, sweet baby sister, who was so helpless.
 I was a secondary caregiver at 2 years old!